If you’ve ever developed a keloid scar, you know how terrible it can look and how difficult it is to treat.

 5. Treat Injuries and Burns Immediately

 Keep wounds clean by using gentle cleansers without harsh or irritating ingredients.
-Run cool water over burns or use a cool compress.
+Try running cool water over burns or using a cool compress.
 For serious burns or injuries, see a doctor.

 6. Keep the Wound Moisturized

 Moisturize the wound to try to prevent the scar from drying up and possibly reopening.
 To help moisturizers absorb and soothe wounds, heat up a wet washcloth in the microwave to apply moist heat (not too hot) to the injured skin and follow with a gentle moisturizer.

 7. Massage the Scar